- Capacity: Guests: 100

 - Spaces: Balbano Suite, Casanova Classic Suites, Casanova Deluxe Suites, Casanova Ristorante Gourmet, Casanova Supreme Suites, Chapel, Gardens, Terrace

-- Facilities: Bar, Disabled Access, Infinity Swimming Pool, Pizza Oven, Sitting Room, Tennis Court
+- Facilities: Bar, Disabled Access, Outdoor Pool, Pizza Oven, Sitting Room, Tennis Court

 - Food and Beverage: Casanova Ristorante Gourmet, Marble Tiled Restaurant, Traditional Tuscan Delicacies